 The Cook Islands are a nine hour night-flight away from Los Angeles so you really need to make it worth while.
-Beautiful beaches, wonderful people, fantastic food, there are way more than 10 things to should do.
+Beautiful beaches, wonderful people, fantastic food, there are way more than 10 things you should do.
 We traveled for two weeks to two of the fifteen islands, Rarotonga and Aitutaki and here is what topped our list of don’t-miss-its.

 1 Visit A School